Keith-Wallace/ShopKeep/README.md

 available open-source frameworks and libraries, as required.

 ## Notes from the Developer
-The Tech Stack for this applicaiton:
+The Tech Stack for this application:
 - Front-End: React.js, HTML, and CSS
 - Server Side: Node.js with Express.js and Axios
 - Data: JSON file
 - Plugins/Dependencies: Webpack for bundling JS files (front-end), Babel for transpiling any ES6 => ES2015

-I wanted to try to keep this application lightweight and as few "moving parts" as possible.
-Mainly so it can be maintained easier and less areas for any bugs to exist in the code.
+I wanted to try to keep this application lightweight and as few "moving parts" as possible, mainly so it can be maintained more easily and with fewer areas for any bugs to exist in the code.

 For the front-end I used three components: Main.js (entry point of the application), Dashboard.js (set data from JSON file to the state and pass it down to the next component), and StockItem.js (Display each stock item from Dashboard.js).
 Setting up the flow of the props data can allow any additional components to be added below the Dashboard view.
-It also helps with maintaining the front-end as each task is split up into it's own module (or component).
+It also helps with maintaining the front-end as each task is split up into its own module (or component), which also makes the application to be scalable for any future features.

 There are three API calls: Getting the data and rendering it to the page (/getStockData), inserting a record to the data file when adding a new stock item (/addStockItem), and updating an existing record when the availability date has been modified (/updateItem).

+**Assumptions:** I assumed that the end user wanted to be able to adjust the availability date at any time, so I added this feature when you view all items in stock.
+A suggested future feature might include the ability to edit all the fields in the record.

 My takeaways/pain points:
-- Seperate Component for Date Drop-down Menus: It's repeated twice in the Dashboard and StockItem view.
+- Separate component for date drop-down menus: It is repeated twice in the Dashboard and StockItem view, rather than being modular because of time constraints.
-- Seperate API routes into seperate Files: No need to keep it in the server.js file.
+- Separate API routes into separate files: No need to keep it in the server.js file.
 Plus I could have called the same API (Read JSON data) function, rather than repeat the same code.
 - How I displayed the "Add Item" form: Wanted to maintain the single-page app feel, rather than redirecting to two pages.
-Felt the layout could be inproved.
-Originally had it display at the bottom but was a consern if there were 100+ items and it would fall well below the view.
+Felt the layout could be improved.
+Originally had it display at the bottom but was a concern if there were 100+ items and it would fall well below the view.
 - Edit/Done Button: Struggle at first on how the final functionality would work, but happy with the results.

 ## Run Application